 There are many types of migraines.
 Two of the most common types are migraine without aura and migraine with aura.
 Some people have both types.

 Many individuals with migraines have more than one type of migraine.

 Migraine without aura

-According to the International Headache Society, people who have migraine without aura have had at least five headaches that have these characteristics:
+According to the International Headache Society, people who have migraine without aura have had at least five attacks that have these characteristics:

-- Headache usually lasts 4 to 72 hours if it’s not treated or if treatment doesn’t work.
+- Headache attack usually lasting 4 to 72 hours if it’s not treated or if treatment doesn’t work.

 - Headache has at least two of these traits:

-- It occurs only on one side of the head.
+- it occurs only on one side of the head (unilateral)

 - pain is pulsating or throbbing

 - pain level is moderate or severe

-- Pain gets worse when you move, like walk or climb stairs.
+- pain gets worse when you move, like when walking or climbing stairs

 - Headache has at least one of these traits:

 - it makes you sensitive to light (photophobia)